 Advancing your education is an important step to take in your pursuit of career success and security.
 At Rhodes, we strive to make graduate education affordable for all students.

 Tuition charges for the Master of Arts in Urban Education program is set at $25,000.
 This tuition charge covers the full duration of the 14-month program.
 Regulations for payment and withdrawal, room and board charges and activity fees are the same as for the undergraduate program at Rhodes.
-These charges and policies are outlined here.
+Outline of charges and policies.

 Every student admitted to the Master of Arts in Urban Education program will receive a $10,000 scholarship to offset the cost of the program.
 There is no separate application process for the scholarship and students will be notified of this award in their acceptance letter.